grame-cncm/faust/embedded/faustgen/README.md

 #### Input controllers

 All control messages are received in the left most inlet (the signal + message inlet) with the `<label|shortname|path> <number>` syntax.
 Their number and exact syntax obviously depend of the actual Faust DSP code. `Label` is the simple name of the controller (like `freq` of `gain`), the `shortname` is the smallest unique name that can be used, and `path` is the complete path following the OSC convention (like `osc/freq` of `osc/gain` kind of path).
-The `shortname`  or `path` are better to use to be sure all controllers are distincts.
+The `shortname` or `path` syntax has to be used to be sure all controllers are distincts.
 The `number` parameter is the actual float value for the controller.
 Use the *View DSP parameters* menu item to print all controller paths in the Max console with their label, shortname, path and range.

 #### Output controllers